Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 - You’ll need a way to inflate the tyre

 Slime For Tubeless Tyres

-Slime For Tubeless Tyres is not a complete solution like some of the others on our list, but can be used to preemptively protect against punctures ruining your day.
+Slime For Tubeless Tyres is not a complete solution like others on our list but can be used to preemptively protect against punctures ruining your day.

 Slime is pumped into the tyre through the valve and coats the inside of your tyre.
 If you’ve got a puncture, slime will flow into the hole/tear and harden on contact with the air outside.
 Then your tyre must be re-inflated.